Munkács, Subcarpathian Rus', Czechoslovakia (today, Ukraine)

 On 23 May 1944, the final deportation train left Munkács, carrying 3,080 people.
 These were the last Jews of the Munkács community on their way to Auschwitz-Birkenau.

 After the war, Munkács was annexed with Subcarpathian Rus' to the Soviet Republic of Ukraine.
 Today, Munkács is known as Mukačevo, a city in Ukraine.
-Today only about one hundred Jews remain.

 This is the story of the Community of Munkács.